open-format/open-format/.changeset/strange-toys-turn.md

 "@simpleweb/open-format-react": minor
 ---

-Adds in functionality to allow you to get and set the max supply
+Adds in functionality to allow you to get and set the max supply and get total supply